The Most Endangered Rhino in the World

 Together with Ofora Trust, we will help restore vital Javan Rhino habitat by removing invasive Arenga Palms and reviving native grazing areas.

 Losing the Javan rhino would not only mean the extinction of a unique and ancient creature, but also a disruption to the delicate balance of biodiversity in its habitat.
-Protecting the Javan rhino is a symbol of our commitment to preserving wildlife and wild places for future generations.
+Protecting this species is a symbol of our commitment to preserving wildlife and wild places for future generations, through human effort: rangers trudging miles daily through treacherous terrain, volunteers mapping animal movements, and donors funding the unglamorous yet vital work of conservation.

-Be a part of the effort protect a species on the brink of extinction.
+Be a part of the effort to protect a species on the brink of extinction.